CLCK-Data-Aug2023/caesar-cipher-58bc49/README.md

 Here is an example execution of the program:

 ```
-Please enter a senctence: python is fun!
+Please enter a sentence: python is fun!
 The encrypted sentence is: udymts nx kzs!
 ```